 MDDUS Modern Slavery Statement

-This is the MDDUS Slavery and Human Trafficking Statement for the financial year ending 31 December 2023.
+This is the MDDUS Slavery and Human Trafficking Statement for the financial year ending 31 December 2024.
 The Statement is made in accordance with the Modern Slavery Act 2015 (the Act).
-It was agreed by the Board of Directors on 23 February 2024
+It was agreed by the Board of Directors on 28 February 2025

-MDDUS Modern Slavery Statement 2024
+MDDUS Modern Slavery Statement 2025

-This is the MDDUS Slavery and Human Trafficking Statement for the financial year ending 31 December 2023.
+This is the MDDUS Slavery and Human Trafficking Statement for the financial year ending 31 December 2024.
 The Statement is made in accordance with the Modern Slavery Act 2015 (the Act).
-It was agreed by the Board of Directors on 23 February 2024.
+It was agreed by the Board of Directors on 28 February 2025.

 MDDUS

-A private company limited by guarantee, MDDUS is the operating name of the holding company of the Group.
-There are four wholly owned subsidiaries: MDDUS Insurance Limited, a commercial insurance company licensed by the Guernsey Financial Services Commission; MDDUS Services Limited, an insurance intermediary authorised by the Financial Conduct Authority; MDDUS Education Limited, a risk and training company; and MDDUS Property Limited (MPL), an investment property management company.
+A private company limited by guarantee, MDDUS is the operating name of the holding company of the Group – The Medical and Dental Defence Union of Scotland.
+There are four wholly owned subsidiaries: MDDUS Insurance Limited, a commercial insurance company licensed by the Guernsey Financial Services Commission; MDDUS Services Limited (operating as MDDUS Solutions), an insurance intermediary authorised by the Financial Conduct Authority; MDDUS Education Limited, a risk and training company; and MDDUS Property Limited (MPL), an investment property management company.
+More information about the Group is available on our website: Corporate governance | MDDUS

 The Board is committed to leading, controlling and directing MDDUS in accordance with a recognised corporate governance framework.
-As a member of the Association of Financial Mutuals (AFM), the Board applies fully the principles of the AFM Corporate Governance Code.
+As a member of the Association of Financial Mutuals (AFM), the Board supports and applies fully the principles of the AFM Corporate Governance Code.
 MDDUS operates only within the UK, the Channel Islands and the Isle of Man and complies with relevant company laws.

 Zero-tolerance approach towards modern slavery